Saturday, 7th May 2022 08:16 by Tim Whelan

-Our Carabao Cup tie at Arsenal kicks off at 7.45 tomorrow night, and it’s being televised live on Sky Sports.
-Which is just as well, as we’ll suffer a reduced allocation compared to our FA Cup visit two seasons ago.
+Our game tie at Arsenal kicks off at 2pm on Sunday, and it’s being televised live on Sky Sports.

 The nearest underground station is Holloway Road, but this is closed for an hour or so before and after the game for safety reasons.
 The problem is that the station relies mostly on lifts to transport passengers to and from street level, which can’t cope with a large number of people in a short period of time.